infotel4iarc/CanReg5-RestAPI/readme.md

   - Use Spring Security
   - Use Basic Authentication that is a standard = the api clients will know how to use it

-## User
+## User management
 User can be managed using user manager in CanReg.
-The role using to access api functionalities is currently `ANALYST`.
+The role used to access api functionalities is currently `ANALYST`.
-This can be modified in properties.
+This can be modified in CanReg-API's properties.
 <p align="center">
   <img alt="user_manager.png" src="user_manager.png" width="700"/>
 </p>

 # Import the data in a holding database
-- The data are imported in a holding database = not the current database.
+The data are imported in a holding database different from the current database.
 This is similar to what is done in the existing "import" feature in CanReg5.

-- At startup, if not already existing, CanReg5 server creates one holding database for each rest user.
+At startup, if not already existing, CanReg5 server creates one holding database for each rest user.
   - The database schema is: "HOLDING_" + registryCode + "_" + userName (without spaces and quotes)
     See CanRegServerImpl.getRegistryCodeForApiHolding in CanReg5.
   - One CanRegDAO is created for each api user that calls the API: see HoldingDBHandler
     - The dao are stored in a mps to avoid creating them at each call.
   - TODO: Errors have to be returned to the caller: validation errors, warning messages...

 ## Ids
 - Delete technical IDs: remove technical ids in enter set methods because it generates automatic